 Ketapang Beach is also amazing.
 This white-sand beach is quite popular as a picnic location for family.
 It also has a look-out tower which you can use to see the horizon.

-Want to explore the beauty of the underwater scene?
-Then snorkeling is the best activity for that.
+Want to see the underwater world?
+Then snorkelling is a good activity for that.
 Not far from Nipah Beach, you will find some stalls where you can rent snorkeling equipment.
 There are some small isles that are great for snorkeling.

 Try Other Water Sports